Skip to content

 Carbs in celery: A one-cup (101-gram) serving of chopped celery contains 3 grams of carbs, 2 of which are fiber.
 It’s a good source of vitamin K, providing 37% of the RDI.

-While a daily dose of celery juice is the latest health craze, it doesn’t promote weight loss on its own.
-Still, celery juice may aid weight loss if you‘re drinking it instead of high-calorie beverages.
+While a daily dose of celery juice is the latest health craze, it doesn’t promote weight loss.
+Still, if you drink it instead of high-calorie beverages, it may aid weight loss.
 What’s more, it may help reduce inflammation and blood pressure.

 Celery contains a phytochemical called phthalides.
 As an extract, it’s called NBP, and it relaxes the tissues of the artery walls to increase blood flow and reduce blood pressure.